-The statement of commitment and cost sharing (if any) must:
+The statement of commitment and cost sharing must:

 - 1. Be signed by an authorized representative of the Applicant; - 2.
 Be specific to this FOA (Title and Number as shown on the cover page); - 3.
 Authorize the submittal of the application; - 4.
-Commit to the proposed project; - 5.
-Identify a representative of the Applicant as the Business Contact and authorize that person to act on behalf of the Applicant; - 6.
+Commit to the proposed project;

+- 5. Identify a representative of the Applicant as the Business Contact and authorize that person to act on behalf of the Applicant; - 6.
 Identify a representative of the Applicant as the Project Manager.
 It is strongly recommended that the Project Manager be a representative of the Applicant; however, if the Project Manager is not a representative of the Applicant, authorization must be provided that delegates that authority to the proposed Project Manager; such a non-Applicant designee will be considered a Subrecipient and all the terms and conditions of the agreement, if an award is made, will flow to that designee and that designee will not be able to receive fee or profit for services rendered; - 7.
-If any, commit to the total amount of cost share (specific dollar amount or up to a maximum amount and percentage of total proposed project costs), regardless of the source of that cost share as the Applicant is ultimately and legally responsible for providing the entire amount of cost share required, if an award is made, even if the cost share is being provided by a Subrecipient(s).
+If any, commit to the total amount of cost share (specific dollar amount or up to a maximum amount and percentage of total proposed project costs), regardless of the source of that cost share as the Applicant is ultimately and legally responsible for providing the entire amount of cost share required, if an award is made, even if the cost share is being provided by a Subrecipient(s). - NOTE: Complete the application, including the Applicant Commitment and Cost Sharing file based on the requested cost share reduction amount and percentage.
+However, if DOE does not approve the request for reduced cost share, the Applicant will be required to meet the 10% cost share requirement. - Identify the type of cost share being committed (donated time, equipment use, unrecovered fringe benefit costs or unrecoverable indirect costs, and cash or in-kind provided by a third party); and - 9.
+Affirm that only projects on Tribal Land as that term is defined in this FOA will be assessed.

 Cost share (if any) must be available or accessible at the time of submission of the application, as described below.
 A written assurance (e.g., commitment) must be provided at the time of application submission.
 The written assurance (e.g., commitment) is a binding guarantee that funds are available or, with respect to the use of equipment, contributed labor hours, or unrecovered indirect costs, accessible.
 Cost share commitments cannot be dependent on some future event, such as receiving a grant, obtaining a loan, monetizing tax incentives, or securing an investor.
+Furthermore, although the cost share requirement applies to the project as a whole (including work performed by members of the Project Team other than the Recipient) the Applicant is ultimately and legally responsible for providing the entire amount of cost share required, if an award is made, even if the cost share is being provided by a Subrecipient(s).